 Staying in the valley of the Tarn while motorcycling in France will allow you to enjoy canoeing on the Tarn River and negotiating the Gorges simultaneously.

-Where as you can venture to the Causse Mejean Plateau and the Aven Arman Cave if you are not into canoeing.
+Where you can venture to the Causse Mejean Plateau and also, to the Aven Arman Cave if you are not into canoeing.

-The Causse Mejean Plateau described by many as breathtakingly wild and the least populated region in France.
-(See, Mike and his MotoDreamer Team did say they would take you Motorbike Touring Warriors too many hidden gems, and this will surely be one you will never forget.)
+The Causse Mejean Plateau is described, by many as breathtakingly wild and the least populated region in France.
+(See, Mike and his MotoDreamer Team did say they would take you Adventure Motorbike Touring Riders too many hidden gems, and this will surely be one you will never forget.)

 You will discover another gem when you visit the Aven Amand Caves, located in the heart of the Causse Mejean Plateau near the commune of Meyruels.